 Please give reasons, together with supporting examples, why you think the apprentice has demonstrated this level of competence in this area.
-Please continue on a separate sheet if required.
+The state of the s Diagon continue on a congrete chapt if required Please continue on a separate sheet if required.